EBI-Metagenomics/assembly-analysis-pipeline/docs/output.md

 This subdirectory contains the outputs of running `SanntiS` on the proteins of the assembly, also describing the detected BGCs using this new machine learning-based tool.

 - **ERZ12345_sanntis.gff.gz**: This `gff` file contains the different SanntiS annotations in the GFF3 format.
+The GFF3 specification can be found in the [tool repo](https://github.com/Finn-Lab/SanntiS?tab=readme-ov-file#ouput)

 #### Output files - genome-properties

-This subdirectory contains the outputs of running `Genome Properties` on the proteins of the assembly, describing different sets of protein signatures that exist in the set of proteins in the assembly, in three different formats.
+This subdirectory contains the results of running `Genome Properties` on the assembly’s proteins, detailing various protein signature sets present in the assembly.
+The results are provided in three formats.

-- **ERZ12345_gp.json.gz**: This `json` file contains the different Genome Properties annotations in a JSON object file.
+- **ERZ12345_gp.json.gz**: A JSON format file containing Genome Properties annotations
-- **ERZ12345_gp.tsv.gz**: This `tsv` file contains the different Genome Properties annotations in a tab-separated file.
+- **ERZ12345_gp.tsv.gz**: A `tsv` file containing Genome Properties annotations in a tab-separated format.
-- **ERZ12345_gp.txt.gz**: This `txt` file contains the different Genome Proeprties annotations in a simple text file.
+- **ERZ12345_gp.txt.gz**: A plain text file containing the Genome Properties annotations.

 #### Output files - kegg-modules

-This subdirectory contains the outputs of computing the different modules and pathsways that the set of KEGG KOs make up in the assembly.
-Completeness measures for different modules are computed based on this presence of KOs.
+This subdirectory contains results from evaluating which KEGG modules and pathways are represented in the assembly based on the presence of KEGG Orthologs (KOs).
+For each module, a completeness score is calculated depending on how many required KOs are detected.

-- **ERZ12345_kegg_modules_per_contigs.tsv.gz**: This `tsv` file contains the different KEGG modules and their completeness, including the contig they originate from.
+- **ERZ12345_kegg_modules_per_contigs.tsv.gz**: This `tsv` file contains the different KEGG modules and their completeness, including the contig they were found on.
 - **ERZ12345_kegg_modules_per_contigs.tsv.gz.gzi**: This file is an index for the per-contig KEGG modules file.
-- **ERZ12345_kegg_modules_summary.tsv.gz**: This `tsv` file contains a summary of the different KEGG modules and their completeness for the whole assembly, not on a per-contig basis
+- **ERZ12345_kegg_modules_summary.tsv.gz**: This `tsv` file contains a summary of the KEGG modules and their completeness for the whole assembly, not on a per-contig basis.
 - **ERZ12345_kegg_modules_summary.tsv.gz.gzi**: This file is an index for the summary KEGG modules file.

 #### Output files - dram-distill

-This subdirectory contains the outputs of running `DRAM-distill` on some of the outputs of the pipeline, generating analysis and summary reports and visualisations for the annotations on a per-assembly basis, into four different files.
+This subdirectory contains the outputs of running `DRAM-distill` on the KO hits per contig, the InterProscan and run_DBCan.
+DRAM generates summary reports and visualisations for the annotations on a per-assembly basis, into four different files.

 - **ERZ12345_dram.tsv.gz**: This `tsv` file contains the product of `DRAM-distill` for the assembly, including functions that were detected.
 - **ERZ12345_dram.html.gz**: This `html` file contains a heatmap visualisation of the detected functions by `DRAM-distill`.